FIL1994/MusicApp-Discogs/README.md

 # MusicApp-Discogs
-An angular application that uses Bootstrap (with Darkly theme) and the Discogs API.
+An angular application that uses Bootstrap (w/ Darkly theme) and the Discogs API.
 Requires your own API key and secret from Discogs.

 * [Angular](https://angularjs.org/)
 * [jQuery](https://jquery.com/)